micmejia/bible-dump/AMPC/Ephesians/Eph 6.md

-And take the helmet of salvation and the sword that the Spirit [^d]wields, which is the Word of God.
+And take the helmet of salvation and the sword that the Spirit wields, which is the Word of God.